-Volunteers are a very important component to the shelter community.
-As we are in the process of getting established, we will need volunteers as part of our core team, providing supervision, meal prep assistance, transportation and other care-giving tasks.
-As the program develops volunteers will have opportunities for impacting the youth residents personally as they serve as tutors, mentors, activity directors, music and visual art instructors, and more.
+Volunteers are a very important component in the shelter community.
+Volunteers may have opportunities for impacting the youth personally as they serve as tutors, mentors, activity directors, music and visual art instructors, and more.
 These one-on-one times are often the point of most personal connection and therefore hold great potential for developing a vision that gives hope for the future.

-Volunteers are considered a part of the staff of the shelter.
-They will receive basic orientation and training and will participate in helping to frame the youth’s action plan.
+Volunteers will receive basic orientation and training and will participate in helping to frame the youth’s action plan.
 If you are interested in being a volunteer with Youth Empowerment Shelter, contact us at email@example.com, or call (541) 993-0542 and talk to Linda.
 You will need to complete an application and give references.
 Volunteers, like all staff, must be able to pass a background check and a drug test.

 o Assist with fundraising events, i.e., help at outreach booths during community 'festivals.

 o Supplemental staff positions; training and equipping will be provided.

 o Interacting with the resident youth in individual and group settings for tutoring, crafts, cooking, outdoor activities, mentoring and others.

 Background checks are required for 1:1 participation with youth.

 Items we need: